Hummingbird perched on feeder

 Hummingbird on ledge of feeder

-Make sure that you don’t just purchase a cheap hummingbird feeder, but a nectar feeder that is of high quality and more durable.
-They should be easy to fill and to take apart for cleaning.
+Make sure that you don’t just purchase a cheap hummingbird, get a high-quality and durable nectar feeder.
+It should be easy to fill and to take apart for cleaning.
 I have two of these Hummingbird Feeders.

 Keep the Feeder Clean

-It’s also important to keep your hummingbird feeder clean.
+It’s also essential to keep your hummingbird feeder clean.
 You don’t want mold and hot weather turning your feeder deadly for hummingbirds.

-Clean your feeders at least once a week, and multiple times when temperatures are reaching above 85 degrees.
+Clean your feeders at least once a week and multiple times when temperatures exceed 85 degrees.

 Dealing with Bullies?
 Add More Feeders